jakobottar/pl-season-explorer/README.md

   - game-table.js: contains all code to create and interact with the game table view.
   - script.js: contains code for data loading and initializing each view, as well as linking between views.
   - season-table.js: contains all code to create and interact with the points total chart view.
+  - storytelling.js: contains the code for the storytelling aspect of the visualization.
 - index.html: contains the basic HTML skeleton of the page.